louissiu198/krunker-booster/README.md

 ## Technical

 ### PAT Token Generation

-The PAT (Ping Access Token) is generated client-side using the following algorithm:
+(this is just my guessing on how the server side generates, my first guess was dumb i thought it's client side)

 ```python
 import hashlib